 - Estimated 9000 lbs of nitrate and 200,000 lbs of sediment prevented from entering Rice Creek annually

-John Becker, one of the Rice Creek area farmers participating in this project said that he is excited about this project because cover crops protect the soil and prevent erosion.
+John Becker, a participating Rice Creek area farmer, said he is excited about this project because cover crops protect the soil and prevent erosion.
 “Once the soil gets amended, the soil grows better crops.
 This is good for the soil, good for the crops and good for the stream,” said Becker.

 A project like this one requires cooperation and support from partners.
 In addition to leadership and cooperation by farmers, Fishers and Farmers Partnership, a focused branch of the US Fish and Wildlife Service is key.